Find Your Perfect School

 What jobs in the field of Railroad work should I consider?

-Speaking of wearing many hats, a career on the railroad may require you to know many skills; however, you may be chosen to focus on a particular job description.
+Speaking of wearing many hats, railroad workers will be required to know many skills; however, you may choose to focus on a particular job description.
 Here are a few suggestions:

 - And, many more!